 The tunnel-type tent is a popular choice for large tents, as it maximises internal space and headroom.
 Increasingly, however, modular-type designs are available, as are more traditional tipi or bell tents – with the rise of glamping, these have seen a resurgence in popularity.

 The tipi-style is a very convivial design that is ideal for hanging out as a group.
 They’re also very stable and (usually) easy to pitch, as they normally rely on just a single central pole and possibly an additional A-frame for the doorway.
-Many tipi-style designs also have a flue for a wood burning stove, which is a great addition that ensures the tent stays cosy even in cold weather (obviously follow instructions to the letter when operating this, for safety reasons, and do not attempt to use a wood-burning in a tent that doesn't specifically cater for it).
+Many tipi-style designs also have a flue for a wood-burning stove (see our best wood-burning stoves), which is a great addition that ensures the tent stays cosy even in cold weather (obviously follow instructions to the letter when operating this, for safety reasons, and do not attempt to use a wood-burning in a tent that doesn't specifically cater for it).
 With a stove, you can effectively extend camping season beyond the summer months, and even – if you’re brave enough – go winter camping; a real adventure.

 Most quality tents will be made of either ripstop polyester or polycotton.
 There are different grades of polyester, which are usually rated by weight (or denier), reflecting toughness and tear strength.
 In addition, they are often given a hydrostatic head rating (expressed in mm), which indicates the waterproof qualities of the fabric.
 Large tents usually range from 1,500mm HH (waterproof) to 6,000mm HH (very waterproof).
+(For more on waterproofing, check out our explainer what is hydrostatic head?)
 Polycotton, unsurprisingly, is a blend of polyester and cotton.
 It is a breathable fabric that regulates temperature well, keeping you warmer in cold weather and cooler on warm days.
 It is also very weatherproof.
+For tips on maintaining your tent's performance, check out our guides how to store a tent and how to waterproof a tent.

 Tent poles are usually made of either rigid steel or an aluminium alloy.
 Avoid cheaper tents with fibreglass poles, which are prone to shearing.
 In the last few years, technological advances have also led to the rise of air tents.
 Rather than using traditional poles, they use inflatable beams or sleeves.
 They are actually far sturdier than one might think, and surprisingly resilient.
 Almost all the major manufacturers of large tents now make air ranges, which are well worth considering, despite the extra cost.
 They can cut down pitching time substantially.